YuxianliDH/yuxianli.github.io/_pages/about.md

   - /about.html
 ---

-Yuxian is currently a Research Fellow in *Computer Science*, supervised by Prof. [ Guomin Yang ]((https://faculty.smu.edu.sg/profile/yang-guomin-6571)) and Prof. [Robert Deng] (https://faculty.smu.edu.sg/profile/robert-h-deng-891), at the School of Computing and Information Systems in [ Singapore Management University (SMU)](https://www.smu.edu.sg/).
+Yuxian is currently a Research Fellow in *Blockchain Application and Security*, supervised by Prof. [ Guomin Yang ]((https://faculty.smu.edu.sg/profile/yang-guomin-6571)) and Prof. [Robert Deng] (https://faculty.smu.edu.sg/profile/robert-h-deng-891), at the School of Computing and Information Systems in [ Singapore Management University (SMU)](https://www.smu.edu.sg/).
 She earned her  Ph.D. degree from Jinan University in December 2023 and was supervised by Prof Jian Weng (https://scholar.google.com/citations?user=7xRkSZAAAAAJ&hl=zh-CN).

 <p align="center" > <b> <i> <big> "Le vent se lève, il faut tenter de vivre." </big> </i></b></p>
 <p align="right"> - Christina Rossetti </p>

-Software systems written by humans tend to be unreliable and insecure.
-My research interests focus on developing practical techniques and tools that can help improve the reliability and security of software systems (mainly system software such as compilers and Linux kernels).
-He is quite interested in developing advanced automated approaches, based on program analysis techniques such as fuzzing and symbolic execution, to resolve labor-intensive engineering tasks, e.g., automatic bug finding/debugging and exploit generation.
+Blockchain systems are widely applied across various fields, involving many user data, including sensitive privacy data.
+My research interests fo‑ cus on blockchain data governance that can help improve the scalability, privacy, and security of blockchain systems (mainly targeting public blockchain systems such as Ethereum).
+Further, I am quite interested in blockchain data supervision specific in Payment Channel (PC), Decen‑ tralized Identity (DID), and Anonymous Credentials (AC), based on trusted hardware (such as Intel SGX) and cryptographic technology (such as zero‑knowledge proof of knowledge and homomorphic encryption schemes), to resolve privacy and supervision concerns.

 ## Recent News

-  * [Aug 2024] We released a new paper "[*Vital: Vulnerability-Oriented Symbolic Execution via Type-Unsafe Pointer-Guided Monte Carlo Tree Search*](https://arxiv.org/pdf/2408.08772)", where we proposed a *smart* vulnerability-oriented path search strategy for symbolic execution!
-  * [Aug 2024] Our TSE'24 work [SymLoc](https://haoxintu.github.io/files/SymLoc_TSE2024_Just_Accepted.pdf) is accepted by the Journal-first Paper Track of ASE 2024!
-See you in Sacramento!
+  * [April 2025] Our work "[*IvyAPC: Auditable Generalized Payment Channels*](https://fc25.ifca.ai/preproceedings/277.pdf)" was accepted and presented by the Financial Cryptography and Data Security (FC) 2025.
-  * [May 2025] Opened my academic homepage!
+  * [April 2025] Opened my academic homepage!
+  * [Jan 2025] Our work "[*AuditPCH: Auditable Payment Channel Hub With Privacy Protection*]"(https://ieeexplore.ieee.org/abstract/document/10793449/)" was public in IEEE Transactions on Information Forensics and Security (TIFS).
+  * [Oct 2023] Our work "[*PRI: PCH-based privacy-preserving with reusability and interoperability for enhancing blockchain scalability*]"(https://www.sciencedirect.com/science/article/abs/pii/S0743731523000916)" was public in Journal of Parallel and Distributed Computing (JPDC).
+  * [Nov 2022] Our work "[*ZeroCross: A sidechain-based privacy-preserving Cross-chain solution for Monero*]"(https://www.sciencedirect.com/science/article/abs/pii/S0743731522001733)" was public in Journal of Parallel and Distributed Computing (JPDC).

 <p align="right"> [Last updated on August 2024] </p>